drwaterx/til/content/posts/slices_awry.md

 df.loc[['NA', 'EMEA', 'LA'], ['post_dt', 'swift_msg']]
 ```

-Note that the row indexer in this example is _one_ list; this will look into
+Note that the row indexer in this example is _one_ list, as is that of the
-level 0 of the multiIndex.
+column indexer; this will look into level 0 of the multiIndex.
+To further

-To further utilize the multiIndex, provide multiple lists of labels, bounded
+utilize the multiIndex, provide multiple lists of labels, bounded
 as __one__ indexer by a _tuple_:

 ```python